bienaimable/solar/README.md

     docker swarm init
 ```

-- Create a registry on a machine that your swarm can reach
+- Create a registry on a machine that all the other machines can reach
 ```bash
     docker stop registry && docker rm registry docker run \